Helping Hands Grants 2.0

-- Provide additional program support due to a demonstrated increase in demand for services due to COVID-19; and/or
+- A demonstrated increase in demand for safety-net services

 Helping Hands grants are not intended to: